mapbox/tippecanoe/README.md

 The pre- and post-filter commands allow you to do optional filtering or transformation on the features of each tile as it is created.
 They are shell commands, run with the zoom level, X, and Y as the `$1`, `$2`, and `$3` arguments.
+Future versions of Tippecanoe may add additional arguments for more context.

 The features are provided to the filter as a series of newline-delimited GeoJSON objects on the standard input, and `tippecanoe` expects to read another